lucified/lucify-embed-utils/README.md

 // Use IFrameEmbed as regular React Component
 ```

 React component for embedding a web page in an `iframe`.
-The web page should include the `iframeResizer.contentWindow.min.js` code from https://github.com/davidjbradshaw/iframe-resizer.
+The web page to be embedded should include the [`iframeResizer.contentWindow.min.js`](https://github.com/lucified/lucify-embed-utils/tree/master/src/iframeResizer.contentWindow.min.js) for resizing to work.

-The only prop is the URL for the page to be embedded.
-The component will take care of resizing the page.
+The only React prop is `url`, which is the URL for the page to be embedded.
+The component will initialize `iframe-resizer` to support automatic resizing of the page.

+## Notes

+The original `iframe-resizer` implementation unfortunately does not work properly when the module is loaded twice.
+This can happen if `iframe-resizer` is a dependency for multiple submodules of a project.
+The forked resize
+[implementation](https://github.com/davidjbradshaw/iframe-resizer) in this project makes sure it is loaded only once.

 ## TODO